-[You will need to incorporate the dilaton coupling in the computation of the flat-space stress tensor, since the stress tensor is obtained by taking a variation with respect to the worldsheet metric.]
+[You will need to incorporate the dilaton coupling when computing the flat-space stress tensor, since the stress tensor is obtained by taking a variation with respect to the worldsheet metric.]

 4. What is the on-shell three-point dilaton vertex implied by the spacetime action S{26} ?
-Verify that the result agrees with the worldsheet worldsheet computation.
+Verify that the result agrees with the worldsheet computation.

-[This is a rather tedious world-sheet computation but the result should be very simple in the end.]
+[This is a tedious world-sheet computation, but the result is very simple in the end.]